-© Sustainalytics 2019.
+© Sustainalytics 2020.
 All rights reserved.

-The intellectual property rights to this Second-Party Opinion (the "Opinion") are vested exclusively in Sustainalytics.
-Unless otherwise expressly agreed in writing by Sustainalytics, no part of this Opinion may be reproduced, disseminated, comingled, used to create derivative works, furnished in any manner, made available to third parties or published, parts hereof or the information contained herein in any form or in any manner, be it electronically, mechanically, through photocopies or recordings, nor publicly released without the "Green Bond Framework" in conjunction with which this Opinion has been developed.
+The intellectual property rights to the information contained herein is vested exclusively in Sustainalytics.
+No part of this deliverable may be reproduced, disseminated, comingled, used to create derivative works, furnished in any manner, made available to third parties or published, parts hereof or the information contained herein in any form or in any manner, be it electronically, mechanically, through photocopies or recordings without the express written consent of Sustainalytics.